johnsonwlu/Forward-Security-Notes-Page-Application/README.md

 Please use the following commands within this folder to run the application through docker:

-Download the Dockers Containers folders and then open up a terminal
+Download the Dockers Containers folder and then open up a terminal

 in the terminal please cd into the Docker Containers folder and use the following commands: